popolo-project/popolo-spec/appendices/data-patterns.md

 <abbr title="National Aeronautics and Space Administration">NASA</abbr>'s [Planetary Data System (PDS)](http://pds.jpl.nasa.gov/tools/standards-reference.shtml) uses the strings ["N/A", "UNK" and "NULL"](http://pds.jpl.nasa.gov/documents/sr/Chapter17.pdf) as markers to stand for "not applicable", "permanently unknown" and "temporarily unknown".
 You may choose your own strings to indicate as many reasons as you need for an absence of value.

 Unfortunately, using strings as markers is problematic.
 Markers must receive special handling to ensure expected behavior.
 In SQL, for example, the marker `NULL` is not equal to `NULL`; one unknown is not equal to another unknown.
-Take for example <cite>Beowulf</cite>, a book by an unknown author, whose its author would be set to `NULL` in a SQL table.
+Take for example <cite>Beowulf</cite>, a book by an unknown author, whose author would be set to `NULL` in a SQL table.
 Querying for books by the same author would return zero results:

     SELECT * FROM books WHERE author = NULL